lacunablue/hangman-ta/README.md

 # hangman-ta
 My variation of MIT60001 OCW's Problem Set 2: Hangman.

---Note: I chose not to add a heftier penalty for incorrect vowel guesses
+**Note: I chose not to add a heftier penalty for incorrect vowel guesses

 Instructions for vanilla version:
 - This is a console/terminal only program created using Spyder